Frequently Asked Questions

 ENERGY and Greens contain wheat grass and HealthTrim® Complete Shake contains barley grass, neither of which contain gluten; however, wheat grass and barley are ingredients which may have come in contact with other gluten containing grains and are at a high risk for cross contamination.
-Other Genesis PURE products may be made on machinery that also process gluten-containing ingredients, creating the possibility of cross contamination with gluten.
-If you are extremely sensitive to even smallest amount of gluten, we advise caution before using the Genesis PURE products.
-While the potential for cross-contact with other gluten containing grains and ingredients is relatively low, if you have celiac disease or a severe gluten intolerance, we recommend consulting with your physician before using the Genesis PURE products.
+Other products of ours may be made on machinery that also process gluten-containing ingredients, creating the possibility of cross contamination with gluten.
+If you are extremely sensitive to even smallest amount of gluten, we advise caution before using our products.
+While the potential for cross-contact with other gluten containing grains and ingredients is relatively low, if you have celiac disease or a severe gluten intolerance, we recommend consulting with your physician before using our products.

 ANSWER: Daily Build, HealthTrim® Complete Shake, and GPS Recovery all contain potassium iodide.
 Metabolic Boost, ENERGY, and Greens all contain sea vegetables or sea vegetable extracts, which are significant sources of iodine.
 If you have an allergy to iodine, check with your doctor to see if these sources may trigger an allergic reaction.